reqT/reqT-lang/README.md

 * reqT-lang is used by the command line and desktop tool [reqT](https://github.com/reqT).

-* The reqT-lang library includes a parser and other utilities for the reqt language.
-The reqt parser produces an immutable tree-like data type called `Model` that is expressed using a Scala-embedded DSL.
+* The reqT-lang library includes a parser and other utilities for the reqT language.
+The reqT parser produces an immutable tree-like data type called `Model` that is expressed using a Scala-embedded DSL.

-* With the reqt Scala-embedded DSL you can analyze and transform your requirements models using the power of the Scala standard library and the extensive open source ecosystem of Scala, Java and Javascript.
+* With the reqT Scala-embedded DSL you can analyze and transform your requirements models using the power of the Scala standard library and the extensive open source ecosystem of Scala, Java and Javascript.

 ## How to use reqT-lang as a library